Audiology, Hearing Aid & Hearing Care Services

 - Otoacoustic Emissions: An electrophysiologic test to measure the microscopic nerve endings of the inner ear

-- Auditory Brainstem Response (ABR)*: A neurophysiological assessment of the auditory neural pathways that is preformed when an asymmetrical hearing loss is identified to rule out lesions on the hearing nerve or in the brainstem
+- Auditory Brainstem Response (ABR)*: A neurophysiological assessment of the auditory neural pathways that are preformed when an asymmetrical hearing loss is identified to rule out lesions on the hearing nerve or in the brainstem

 - Videonystagmography (VNG)*: a battery of tests performed to assess patients suffering from dizziness and/or balance disorders